gve-sw/gve_devnet_webex_devices_executive_room_voice_activated_switching_macro/README.md

 ## Requirements

 - Devices must be running RoomOS 10.8 or later
-- If running RoomOS 11, must be 11.0.0.4 or later
+- If running RoomOS 11, must be 11.0.0.4 or later for base functionality but for side-by-side mode you need at least version 11.2.1

 ## Installation/Configuration